DM8tyProgrammer/mighty-snippets/changing-svg-icon.md

 description: 'Change FontAwesome SVG icons with JavaScript'
 tags: 'font-awesome, javascript'
 datePublished: '2020-02-10'
-lastModified: '2020-02-10'
+lastModified: '2020-02-29'
 ---

 [FontAwesome](https://fontawesome.com/) is the most famous icon library.
 SVG is one good performant option to render icons when you are using a few numbers of its on your website.

-FontAwesome replaces icon tag with SVG on rendering, which makes changing the icon challenge.
+While working on Article: [Custom Event with RxJS](https://themightyprogrammer.dev/article/custom-event-js); I learnt that FontAwesome replaces icon tag with SVG on rendering, which makes changing the icon tricky.

 ```html
 <i class="dot far fa-circle"></i>